Ignas0089/new_app_codex/README.md

 ## Current limitations
 - Playwright scenarios are planned and documented but not yet automated end-to-end.
-- Some ESLint plugins are unsupported in restricted environments; see CI status for the latest lint outcome.

 ## Contributing
 See `CONTRIBUTING.md`.
 Code of Conduct: `CODE_OF_CONDUCT.md`.